-TAt the time this outline is drafted the Committee has devoted some time to the discussion of the final stage (described in Part I above) and to the content and organization of a possible first step. what follows is an hypothesis of moving to the economic and monetary union in three steps, i.e. with a step that comes in between the two which the Committee has already discussed Such an hypothesis is presented with the intention to stimulate further discussion in the Committee.
-The Committee might want to examine the content of each step by keeping in mind the considerations developed above about "gradualism, indivisibility and parallelism".
-This may be necessary in order to ascertain the viability of the proposed "splitting" of certain functions in the conduct of monetary policy or exchange market intervention policy.
-Similarly, the inclusion of a particular item into a particular step may be subject to reconsideration (e.g. the narrowing of margins could be part of step 1 or of stall with reference to introduction preakting other The Committee [ayour] that the process of outerpocker could be peldouched unto [2] [3] These Shunded the sole as believed the proposed skeleban be explained on a Crear have 2 step 2).
+At the time this outline is drafted the Committee has devoted some time to the discussion of the final stage (described above in Part I) and to the content and organization of a possible first step.
+What follows here is an hypothesis of moving to the economic and monetary union in three steps, i.e. with a step that comes in between the two phases about which the Committee has already discussed.
+Such an hypothesis is presented with the intention to stimulate further discussion in the Committee.